-The purpose of this report is to share the draft updated reserve policy and dividend program guidelines with the CAC for feedback and recommendation before the item goes to the Board for consideration.
-VCE has been in operation now for multiple years post-adoption of the existing policy and guidelines.
-Both require routine updates to reach VCE's strategic goal of financial strength including reaching VCE's initial investment-grade credit rating.
-This Staff Report and attached updated reserve policy and program dividends guidelines are scheduled to be shared at the June 13, 2024, VCE Board meeting.
+The purpose of this report is to share the draft updated reserve policy and dividend program guidelines for Board consideration.
+VCE has been in operation now for multiple years postadoption of the existing policy and guidelines.
+In order to achieve its strategic goals, VCE must maintain liquidity for day-to-day operations and its initial long-term financial target of 180 days operating cash.
+Both require routine updates to reach VCE's strategic goal of financial strength including reaching VCE's initial investment-grade credit rating and rate stabilization for its customers.
+This Staff Report and attached draft updated reserve policy and program dividends guidelines include revisions that support our financial strength goals.